Meteor Crater

 Meteor Crater lies at an elevation of 1719 m above sea level.
 It is about 1200 m in diameter, some 170 m deep, and is surrounded by a rim that rises 45 m above the surrounding plains.
 The center of the crater is filled with 210–240 m of rubble lying above crater bedrock.
 One of the features of the crater is its squared-off outline, believed to be caused by existing regional jointing (cracks) in the strata at the impact site.

-Despite historic attempts to make the crater a public landmark, the crater remains privately owned by the Barringer family to the present day through their Barringer Crater Company, which proclaims it to be the "best-preserved meteorite crater on Earth".
-Since the crater is privately owned, it is not protected as a national monument, a status that would require federal ownership.
+Despite an attempt to make the crater a public landmark, the crater remains privately owned by the Barringer family to the present day through their Barringer Crater Company.
+The Lunar and Planetary Institute, the American Museum of Natural History, and other science institutes proclaim it to be the "best-preserved meteorite crater on Earth".
 It was designated a National Natural Landmark in November 1967.

 Formation

 The crater was created about 50,000 years ago during the Pleistocene epoch, when the local climate on the Colorado Plateau was much cooler and damper.
 The area was an open grassland dotted with woodlands inhabited by mammoths and giant ground sloths.

 The object that excavated the crater was a nickel-iron meteorite about 50 m across.
 The speed of the impact has been a subject of some debate.
 Modeling initially suggested that the meteorite struck at up to 20 km/s, but more recent research suggests the impact was substantially slower, at 12.8 km/s.
 About half of the impactor's bulk is believed to have been vaporized during its descent through the atmosphere.
 Impact energy has been estimated at 10 megatons TNTe.
 The meteorite was mostly vaporized upon impact, leaving few remains in the crater.

 Since the crater's formation, the rim is thought to have lost 15–20 m of height at the rim crest as a result of natural erosion.
 Similarly, the basin of the crater is thought to have roughly 30 m of additional postimpact sedimentation from lake sediments and alluvium.
 Very few remaining craters are visible on Earth, since many have been erased by erosive geological processes.
 The relatively young age of Meteor Crater, paired with the dry Arizona climate, has allowed this crater to remain comparatively unchanged since its formation.
 The lack of erosion that preserved the crater's shape greatly accelerated its groundbreaking recognition as an impact crater from a natural celestial body.